 Aya McMillan is fashion editor and digital content strategist whose work has been in Elle, WWD and Vogue Nippon.
-She is obsessed with shoes, home decor, reading, traveling (recent jaunts took her to Bhutan, Rajasthan, and The Maldives) and looking after her fur babies.
-A born and bred Torontonian, she will politely wax poetic about how cool Canada is beyond just Drake, the Biebs and Justin Trudeau — to basically to anyone that will listen.
-You can follow her on Instagram here .
+She is obsessed with shoes, home decor, reading, traveling, and looking after her fur babies.
+A born and bred Torontonian, she will politely wax poetic about how cool Canada is beyond just Drake, the Biebs, and Justin Trudeau — to basically to anyone that will listen.

 If you think back to the first time you were heartbroken, what advice would you give to that younger version of yourself?